microsoft/places/README.md

 3. Version history
 --------------------------------------------------------------------------------
+* Version 1.2.0.5: Updated to use latest Lumia SensorCore SDK 1.1 Preview
 * Version 1.2.0.1: Some bug fixes made in this release.
 * Version 1.2: Updated to use version 1.0 of Lumia SensorCore SDK, added support for frequent places and few other minor updates.